samson-ashna/RIMA-Recipe-Management-App/Planning Document/Planning_Document.md

 * **Meal Planning: As a home cook I want to be able to plan my meals for the week.
 Priority: High.
 Cost: 2 days**

 ## Iteration 2
 * **Search Recipes: As a cook, I want to be able to search recipes from the database by name, ingredients and category.
 Priority: High.
-Cost:6 days**
+Cost: 6 days**
 * **Manipulate Food Ingredient Inventory: I want to be able to view a list of all the food ingredients available at home, add/remove from the list and modify information on quantity, cost and expiration date.
 Priority: Medium.
 Cost: 4 days**
 * **Favourite Recipe list: As a user, I would like to be able to add my favourite recipes to a list for easier access.
 Priority: Medium.
 Cost: 3 days**
 * **Meal Planning:  As a cook, I would like to view recipe suggestions based on my favourite recipe list, available food ingredients, preferences/restrictions.
 Priority: Medium.
 Cost: 5 days**